 • To keep moving.
 If you find an exercise continues not to help you then let it go for now, and move on to another one.
 Even so, be willing to come back later.
 Discover what works for you and when it works.
 Timing might be crucial.

 • To find other ways of viewing your past, present and future.
-Look again at the inverted tree at the head of this blog.
-A range of changes lie ahead of you; work to see how you are journeying from your ‘old normal’ to your ‘new normal’.
+Look at the inverted tree to explore a range of possibilities lying ahead of you.
+Work to see how you are journeying from your ‘old normal’ to your ‘new normal’.

 • Make notes.
 This does not require you to write a journal.
 As stated, I recommend you to note outcomes in bullet-point form, as they arise.